 Another important benefit to employees when deciding where to work was whether or not health insurance was included in the package.
 With life expectancy continuing to rise, the number of cases of serious illness is increasing too.
 People quite rightly want to make sure they’re covered financially should they fall ill.

-There are a number of companies that provide affordable healthcare within employee benefit packages that you can roll out to your staff.
+There are a number of companies that provide affordable healthcare within employee benefits packages that you can roll out to your staff.
 They’re well worth considering given the high proportion of employees who seek this type of reward.

 What’s the rush?

 While it’s true that there is value in taking time to research, consider and plan a roll-out of alternative benefits and rewards for employees, if you take too long, it’ll prove costly.
-This is illustrated in our article on the cost of poor employee engagement .
+This is illustrated in our article on the cost of poor employee engagement.

-With 47% of HR leaders citing employee turnover and retention as their top challenge and employers noting a 40% turnover rate among workers, it’s vital to take steps quickly to prevent the problem becoming bigger.
+With 47% of HR leaders citing employee turnover and retention as their top challenge and employers noting a 40% turnover rate among workers, it’s vital to take steps quickly to prevent the problem from becoming bigger.

 StaffCircle is a mobile phone app-based system for use by desk-based and remote workers.
 It facilitates two-way communication, training, rewards, holiday tracking, job booking and more.
 Operating as a mobile intranet, all employees have access to the system wherever they are and whatever they are doing.
 For more details or a demo of StaffCircle, click here.